PawelKwidzinski/Nutrition-Calculator-app/README.md

-# Calorie-Calculator
+# Nutrition-Calculator
 Nutrition calculator - in progres
 ## General
-Web application to searching food.
+Web application to search food.
 Base on the provided name of ingredient and its weight to calculate nutrition in created meals consumed by the user.
 ## Technologies
 * Java 8
 * Maven